nairsajjal/publicAPIsCrawler/Readme.md

 2. Execute `sudo dockerd`
 3. Execute `docker-compose up`.

+## Steps to run the project in Windows(Docker is not working):
+1. Install python and requirements.txt

+2. Install postgresql compatible with python version.

+3. Change the crawler.py engine=create_engine('postgresql://user:pass@localhost',echo=True)

 ## Details of all the tables and their schema

 Database used - PostgreSQL